Skip to main content

 “It withered.
 I threw it away.”
 She shrugged.

 Fele dile?”
 She frowned at my words, cluelessly.
-Why would I be interested to keep a withered flower?
+Why would I be interested in keeping a withered flower?

 “If you like them so much, I can place some in a vase somewhere.”
 I shook my head at her offer, suddenly conscious of her.
 Lata didn’t know why I enquired about the withered flower.
 I had no answers for her if she asked.
 So I carefully changed the topic to her bruises.
 As for my opinion on omens, I realised that some things perhaps look better in pairs.